richmahn/en_tn/1pe/03/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations from the Old Testament by indenting them.
-The ULB and other English translations indent the words in 3:10-12 that are quoted from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry that is quoted from the Old Testament in 3:10-12.

 #### Special concepts in this chapter ####